thoughtbot/suspenders/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-Suspenders is maintained and funded by {thoughtbot, inc}[http://thoughtbot.com/community]
+Suspenders is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.